Nazanin1369/calendar.js/README.md

 # calendar.js

-Simple Calendar with event overlapping
+Simple Calendar with event overlapping in JavaScript